raodj/muse/examples/RoundRobinSimulation/README.txt

 Once the MUSE kernel has been compiled, this example can be compiled in the following manner:

-$ cd ~/research/muse/examples/RollbackHeavySimulation
+$ cd ~/research/muse/examples/RoundRobinSimulation
 $ make

 Simulation execution:
 --------------------------------------------------

-The Rollback Heavy simulation (rollbackSim) takes three optional command-line arguments as documented by the --help option:
+The round robin simulation (roundRobinSim) takes three optional command-line arguments as documented by the --help option:

-$ ./rollbackSim  --help
+$ ./roundRobinSim --help
-A simulation that tends to be rollback heavy.
+A simulation in which a token is exchanged in a round-robin manner.
 Copyright (C) PC2Lab (http://pc2lab.ece.miamiOH.edu) 2012-
-Usage: rollbackSim [options]
+Usage: roundRobinSim [options]
 The options are (default values are shown within []):
-  --agents   The number of agents in the simulation.
-[2] --nodes    The max numbers of nodes used for this simulation.
-[1] --end      The end time for the simulation.
+  --agents    Number of agents in simulation [3] --nodes     The  numbers of compute nodes used for simulation.
+[1] --endTime   The end time for the simulation.
 [10] --help      Print this message [true]

 It maybe executed as shown below:

-$ mpiexec -n 2 ./rollbackSim --agents 2 --nodes 2 --end 100
+$ mpiexec -n 2 ./roundRobinSim --agents 20 --nodes 2 --end 100

-The aforementioned options indicate the simulation rollbackSim will run with two agents, on two nodes and simualtion to end at time 100.
+The aforementioned options indicate the simulation will run with 20 agents, on two compute nodes and simualtion to end at time 100.

-NOTE: It is important to ensure the following command-line arguments
+NOTE: Ensure the value for '--nodes' (command-line argument to the
-      are correctly supplied:

-      * Ensure the number of agents is at least as many as the number of compute nodes used for simulation.

-      * Ensure the value for '--nodes' and '-n' command-line arguments are the same.
+        simulation) and '-n' command-line argument to MPI are the same value.

 Licence and Disclaimers:
 --------------------------------------------------